Skip to main content

 • graphics

-The graphics of the game are highly praised for their engaging anime-inspired art style, which enhances the overall experience of the card battler and visual novel hybrid.
-Players appreciate the well-designed characters and appealing aesthetics, contributing to a fun and immersive gameplay environment.
-Despite some concerns about translation quality, the visuals are seen as a strong point that complements the game's narrative and mechanics.
+The graphics of the game are highly praised for their engaging anime-inspired art style, which effectively blends elements of card battles and visual novels.
+Players appreciate the well-designed characters and overall aesthetics, contributing to an entertaining visual experience that enhances the game's narrative and mechanics.

-• “A fun game with a great art style, a mash between cart-based fights and visual novel.”
+• “A fun game with a great art style, a mash between card-based fights and visual novel.”

 • “I love the visuals of the game, with the nicely designed anime-like characters.”